TheLovinator1/discord-twitter-webhooks/README.md

 How much logging that should be sent to the terminal.
 Can be CRITICAL, ERROR, WARNING, INFO or DEBUG

 * LOG_LEVEL=INFO

-Enable Developer Mode in Discord settings and right click your username and Copy ID.
-This is used only for errors.

-* DISCORD_OWNER_ID=126462229892694018

 </details>
 <details>